 Hey.
+Raya, raya, raya!
 My fellow Muslim friends, how was Raya?
-I guess if you’re happily married with a bus of kids, or if you’re nice looking and rich, your Raya must have been great.
+I guess if you’re happily married with a bus of kids, or if you have good looks and wealth, your Raya must have been great.
 LOL

 Whenever it’s near Raya, some people will definitely have this anxiety of facing nosy people asking all sorts of sensitive questions.
 I know this because short before Raya, my feed was bombarded with related memes, especially by my friends who are still not married, overweight, or married but have no kids.

 People should be happy (or happier) during Raya or any festive seasons because they finally get the chance to be with their family, relatives, or old friends and catch up.
-But instead, it becomes a traumatic experience to some unfortunate people when sensitive issues were brought up.
+But instead, the occasion can become a traumatic experience to some unfortunate people when sensitive issues were brought up.
 Don’t blame them for avoiding others or not coming back on next festive holiday.
 They simply want to shield themselves from further emotional pain.

 Don’t Condone It